 NASDAQ Capital Market Listing.
-We expect the shares to be approved for listing on the NASDAQ Capital Market, subject to notice of issuance, under the symbol "OBT."
+Our shares of common stock have been approved for listing on the NASDAQ Capital Market, subject to notice of issuance, under the symbol "OBT."

 Offering Price Determination.
 Before this offering, there has been a limited public market for our common stock.
 The initial public offering price will be determined through negotiations between us and the underwriters.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are: